noellowry/eadesign-ca1/README.md

 ## 2.3

 Script kills pods for both sync and async.
 Does this 5 times to get average recovery time.
+Average recovery times are printed to console and then graph created using cloud function.

 ![alt text](https://github.com/noellowry/eadesign-ca1/raw/master/images/2.3-console.png "2.3 Console Output")